wallacebrf/Synology-to-TrueNAS/README.md

 ## 24.)
 Mount External NFS Shares into TrueNAS Dataset
 <div id="Mount_External_NFS_Shares_into_TrueNAS_Dataset"></div>

-Since I will be slowly migrating from Synology to TrueNAS i still want my Synology units to store some of my data, but this is data is need by PLEX etc that will be running on TrueNAS.
-As such i need to link my systems together.
+Since I will be slowly migrating from Synology to TrueNAS I still want my Synology units to store some of my data, but this is data is need by PLEX etc that will be running on TrueNAS.
+As such I need to link my systems together.

 I created NFS permissions for some of my folders in Synology as seen below

 <img src="https://raw.githubusercontent.com/wallacebrf/Synology-to-TrueNAS/refs/heads/main/images/synology_nfs_settings.png" alt="synology_nfs_settings.png" width="518" height="348">

-Then to mount the NFS share on TrueNAS, i created a dedicated dataset `/mnt/volume1/server2` since server2 is the name of one of my NAS and it makes it easier to know whcih NAS this is linked to.
-When creating this share, i left the `Dataset Preset` to `Generic` and left all other settings at default.
+Then to mount the NFS share on TrueNAS, I created a dedicated dataset `/mnt/volume1/server2` since server2 is the name of one of my NAS and it makes it easier to know whcih NAS this is linked to.
+When creating this share, I left the `Dataset Preset` to `Generic` and left all other settings at default.
 I did not need to adjust permissions.

 Within TrueNAS go to `System --> Advanced Settings --> Init/Shutdown Scripts` and click Add

-- Description: set a description, i named mine `NFS Server2 Video Mount`
+- Description: set a description, I named mine `NFS Server2 Video Mount`
 - Type: set to `command`
 - Command: `mount -o rw -t nfs 192.168.1.13:/volume1/video /mnt/volume1/server2`
   -Breakdown:
    -  `rw` for read/write.
 If you want read only, set to just `r`
    -  `192.168.1.13` IP of my remote Synology NAS
-   -  `/volume1/video` the share on the remote Synology NAS i am trying to access
+   -  `/volume1/video` the share on the remote Synology NAS I am trying to access
-   -  `/mnt/volume1/server2` where on the TrueNAS system i want these files mounted
+   -  `/mnt/volume1/server2` where on the TrueNAS system I want these files mounted
 - When: set to `post init` so the share is mounted on startup
 - ensure the task is enabled
 - set time out to 3